slatedocs/slate/source/includes/administration/_reports_pricing_v2.md

 ## Reports

-Reports using the pricing v2 engine
+Reports using the pricing v2 engine.

 <!------------------- GET ORGANIZATION REPORT --------------------->